Minimalist shoe: Types

-In contrast to barefoot and minimal shoes, one of the marketing terms repeatedly employed for this product segment is natural running.

 Effects

 Although running injuries are more common during the first period after adopting minimalist footwear, there is a lack of evidence about the long-term injury potential of minimalist shoes compared to standard ones.
 A 2022 review found that minimalist shoes increase the size and strength of the foot muscles in healthy individuals.

 A 2020 systematic review found that "minimalist shoes can improve running economy and build the cross-sectional area and stiffness of Achilles tendon but also induce greater loading of the ankle and metatarsophalangeal joint" compared to non-minimalist shoes.